-The NYISO's tariffs allow the inclusion in cost-based references of fully-burdened fuel costs which.
-These could include, in addition to the raw fuel cost, could include applicable taxes, -transportation costs-, incremental payments to fuel procurement agents, and emission allowance costs.
+The NYISO's tariffs allow the inclusion in cost-based references of fully-burdened fuel costs.
+These could include, in addition to the raw fuel cost, applicable taxes, transportation costs, incremental payments to fuel procurement agents, and emission allowance costs.

-At the end of each commodities trading day, the NYISO obtains from its data provider fuel and emissions costs derived from that day's trading-(calendar day t).
-The NYISO currently employs the services of Argus Media, Ltd as its data provider and retrieves data from Argus's website at approximately 9:30 p.m...
-The cost data obtained is then incorporated into the reference levels utilized in the next day's Real-Time Market (nday t + 1) and the following day's Day-Ahead Market (nday t + 2).
-This data represents the "opportunity cost" of fuel or emissions for a Supplier and is presently viewed to be the best data reasonably available to the NYISO in its development of cost-based the time it develops reference levels.
-In the rare event that the NYISO, or the its Reference Level Software (RLS, are), is unable to obtain updated fuel cost information, the RLS instead uses the most recent data available to the RLS in its development of cost-based reference levels.
+At the end of each commodities trading day, the NYISO obtains from its data provider fuel and emissions costs derived from that day's trading (calendar day t).
+The NYISO currently employs the services of Argus Media, Ltd as its data provider and retrieves data from Argus's website at approximately 9:30 p.m.
+The cost data obtained is then incorporated into the reference levels utilized in the next day's Real-Time Market (day t+1) and the following day's Day-Ahead Market (day t+2).
+This data represents the "opportunity cost" of fuel or emissions for a Supplier and is presently viewed to be the best data reasonably available to the NYISO at the time it develops reference levels.
+In the rare event that the NYISO, or its Reference Level Software (RLS), is unable to obtain updated fuel cost information, the RLS instead uses the most recent data available to the RLS in its development of cost-based reference levels.

-Note that on a daily basis, the NYISO fuelonly updates indexes onlyfor certain fuel types on a daily basis (i.e., natural gas, #6 fuel oil #6, oil, #2 fuel oil, kerosene, oil/gas blends).
-Fuel Types that types whose indexes are not indexedupdated daily (e.g., coal), will have the fuel price entered (into the RLS) as a static value.
+Note that on a daily basis, the NYISO only updates indexes for certain fuel types (i.e., natural gas, #6 fuel oil, #2 fuel oil, kerosene, oil/gas blends).
+Fuel types whose indexes are not updated daily (e.g., coal), will have the fuel price entered into the RLS as a static value.
 Suppliers should periodically review this data and update as necessary with a cost data submission.

-The NYISO's-Reference Level Software (RLS) provides to a limited extent the capability for generators to have multiple fuel pricing points (i.e., commonly quoted major pipeline delivery points) and fuel blends (e.g., oil/gas).
-Generators are initially associated- with a default fuel type/source but requests to be moved to the alternate fuel type can be made through an RLS submittal.
-Such change requests may reflect a change in fuel availability for a specific period of time, e.g., due to a pipeline operational flow order (OFO).
+The Reference Level Software provides to a limited extent the capability for generators to have multiple fuel pricing points (i.e., commonly quoted major pipeline delivery points) and fuel blends (e.g., oil/gas).
+Generators are initially associated with a default fuel type/source but requests to be moved to the alternate fuel type can be made through an RLS submittal.
+Such requests may reflect a change in fuel availability for a specific period of time, e.g., due to a pipeline operational flow order (OFO).

-In addition, to the extent that a precise fuel blend is unavailable, Suppliers may request the usetemporary incorporation into the RLS of a larger fuel "adder" to reflect the additional costs associated with burning a higher percentage of the more expensive fuel.
+In addition, to the extent that a precise fuel blend is unavailable, Suppliers may request the temporary incorporation into the RLS of a larger fuel "adder" to reflect the additional costs associated with burning a higher percentage of the more expensive fuel.
 For example, a generator whose default fuel is natural gas but due to pipeline maintenance is required to burn 50% natural gas / 50% fuel oil can request a temporary increase in its fuel adder to reflect the need to burn a gas/oil blend if a 50/50 gas/oil blend is not available to the generator in RLS.
-Whenever possible, requested changes in fuel adders should reflect the historical fuel usage patterns during periods when similar circumstances existed.- In the example, the adder would need to reflect the fuel-related marginal costs (\$/MWh) of each fuel-type weighted by the projected burn %percentage of each fuel.
-Fuel adders This type of temporary fuel adder should reflect historic costs historical fuel prices over the preceding two-week period and should be updated bi-weekly at minimum.-, until the end of the temporary supply limitation.
+Whenever possible, requested changes in fuel adders should reflect the historical fuel usage patterns during periods when similar circumstances existed.
+In the example, the adder would need to reflect the fuel-related marginal costs (\$/MWh) of each fuel-type weighted by the projected burn percentage of each fuel.
+This type of temporary fuel adder should reflect historical fuel prices over the preceding two-week period and should be updated bi-weekly at minimum, until the end of the temporary supply limitation.

-1 When the end of the month intersects with the normal weekend strip gas delivery package the NYISO will use the Argus dayahead gas price that corresponds with the actual flow date to develop reference levels.
+1 When the end of the month intersects with the normal weekend strip gas delivery package the NYISO will use the Argus day-ahead gas price that corresponds with the actual flow date to develop reference levels.